DeltaVCode/cr-201-2017/class-20-present-your-project/README.md

 ## Announcements

 - You made it!
 Congratulations!
+- Half of you forgot journal/report.
+Reopened until noon.
 - Presentations today at **2:00 PM** in the café
 - Hard deadline for resubmission: **July 5th, 8:00 AM**

-**No new feature work tomorrow.
+**No new feature work today.
 Code cleanup and presentation prep only.**

 ## Presentation Prep